 The surgery can take 5 to 9 hours.

 Most often, laryngectomy is done to treat cancer of the larynx.
 It is also done to treat:

 You will have medical visits and tests before you have surgery.
 Some of these are:

 You will need to stay in the hospital for several days after surgery.

 After the procedure, you will be groggy and will not be able to speak.
 An oxygen mask will be on your stoma.
 It's important to keep your head raised, rest a lot, and move your legs from time to time to improve blood flow.
 Keeping blood moving reduces your risk of getting a blood clot.

-You can use warm compresses to reduce pain around your cut.
-Your nurse will give you pain medicine.
+You can use warm compresses to reduce pain around your incisions.
+You will get pain medicine.

 You will receive nutrition through an IV (a tube that goes into a vein) and tube feedings.
 Tube feedings are given through a tube that goes through your nose and into your esophagus (feeding tube).

-Your trachea drain will be removed in 2 to 3 days.
+Your drain may be removed in 2 to 3 days.
 You will be taught how to care for your tracheostomy tube and stoma.
-You will learn how to safely shower and swim.
+You will learn how to safely shower.
 You must be careful not to let water enter through your stoma.